Can You Make an Offer Without a Pre-Approval Letter?

 1. Get pre-approved for a mortgage.

 This is the first step in the homebuying journey.
 It is recommended to know how much you can afford to guide you in your search.
-Or you might just be wasting time looking at homes that are above your budget or miss out on ones you thought you couldn’t afford.
-Not only that, getting a pre-approval may be preferred by the seller as it shows you are a serious homebuyer.
+Otherwise, you might just be wasting time looking at homes that are above your budget or miss out on ones you thought you couldn’t afford.
+Not only that, getting a mortgage pre-approval may be preferred by the seller as it shows you are a serious buyer.

 2. Find and use your own real estate agent, not the seller’s.